 Bonferroni correction: The simplest and perhaps most conservative method to control family error rate (α) by correcting for the number (n) of independent hypothesis tests when n is large, i.e. the corrected threshold Pcorrected = α/n.

+Broad-sense heritability (H2) is the proportion due to all genetic effects, both additive and non-additive (including both dominance and epistasis).

 Causal variant: A genetic variant directly modifies a phenotype and/or causes a change of disease risk.
 Owing to the limited amount of variation interrogated by SNP genotyping microarrays, SNPs in GWASs typically merely tag the causal region rather than themselves being the causal variant.

 Complex trait: A trait where variation between individuals is controlled by several or many genes and different environmental effects, potentially with interactions between these different effects.